Aiven-Open/klaw/README.md

 ## Features:

 - Topics (approval): Create, Update, Delete, Promote
+  - React UI - New look and feel for Browse topics

 - Acls (approval):  Create,Delete
 - Connectors (approval): Create
   - Any connector can be created as long as the required plugin libraries are installed on the server.